Mark Elworth Jr.

-Mark Gerald Elworth Jr. (born August 6, 1976) is an American freelance musician, businessman, cannabis rights activist, frequent candidate for public office, and rockhound.
+Mark Gerald Elworth Jr. (born August 6, 1976) is an American freelance musician, businessman, cannabis rights activist, perennial candidate for public office, and rockhound.
 Elworth was the Libertarian Party candidate for Governor of Nebraska in 2014 and was the Legal Marijuana Now candidate for Vice President of the United States in 2016.

 Elworth, who petitioned in the past for ballot access for the Nebraska Green Party, led a successful statewide petition drive to acquire ballot access for a Nebraska Legal Marijuana NOW Party.

-Elworth, who resides in Omaha, Nebraska, is state party chairperson of Nebraska Legal Marijuana NOW.
+Elworth, who resides in Brush, Colorado, is state party chairperson of Nebraska Legal Marijuana NOW.

 Personal life

 When Mark Elworth was young, he was arrested several times for cannabis possession.
 He told a reporter for The Daily Nebraskan that even though the charges were misdemeanors, the record of infractions has haunted him as an adult.

 Elworth, who graduated from the University of Nebraska Omaha, operated a free community garden in South Omaha, and has been a volunteer coordinator during petition drives for several state political parties.
 A single father of one child, Elworth is state party chairperson of Nebraska Legal Marijuana NOW.

-Born in Omaha, Nebraska, where he often points to as his permanent address, Elworth is known for leading a nomadic lifestyle, and he has taken up temporary residency at various locations, mostly in the Midwest and Western United States, including: Council Bluffs, Iowa; Boulder, Colorado; Eugene, Oregon, and Las Vegas, Nevada.
+Born in Omaha, Nebraska, where he often points to as his permanent address, Elworth is known for leading a nomadic lifestyle, and he has taken up temporary residency at various locations, mostly in the Midwest and Western United States, including: Council Bluffs, Iowa; Brush, Colorado; Eugene, Oregon; and Las Vegas, Nevada.

 Political career

 Green Party

-Elworth got involved in politics in the 1990s, volunteering for the Green Party during the 2000 Ralph Nader presidential campaign.
+Elworth got involved in politics in the 1990s, volunteering for the Green Party during Ralph Nader's 2000 presidential campaign.
 In 2016, Elworth was a Green Party candidate for Nebraska Legislature.